-MDOT CTP inclusion will facilitate future design and construction funding for this significant trails-network connectivity project and will not obligate any Prince George's County spending.
+MDOT CTP inclusion will facilitate future design and construction funding for this significant trails-network connectivity project.

-Please prioritize restoration of funding for two CTP items and refocus of a third:
+We ask you to prioritize restoration of funding for two CTP items and refocus of a third:

-3) Reinstate and increase the funding for the Kim Lamphier Bikeways Network Program (page TSO-3).
+3) Reinstate and right-size the funding for the Kim Lamphier Bikeways Network Program (page TSO-3).

 Per the CTP, "The program helps implement MDOT's Bicycle and Pedestrian Master Plan by filling priority missing links in the statewide bicycling network, and improving connections to transit, work, schools, shopping, and other destinations.
-By creating a more integrated and safe network of bicycle facilities, the program also helps advance

-1 https://www.mdot.maryland.gov/OPCP/CTP 2025/FY25 FY30 CTP Full Report Regular Resolution for viewing.pdf the Maryland Transportation Plan's goals of economic development and environmental stewardship, while strengthening the health and quality of life for local communities."
+By creating a more integrated and safe network of bicycle facilities, the program also helps advance the Maryland Transportation Plan's goals of economic development and environmental stewardship, while strengthening the health and quality of life for local communities."